 Unlike viruses or worms, Trojans do not replicate themselves.
 They rely on tricking the user into installing them.

-Trojans are often spread through fishing emails, fake software updates, or infected downloads.
+Trojans are often spread through phishing emails, fake software updates, or infected downloads.

 Trojans are designed to stay hidden.
 They often run in the background without showing any obvious signs of their presence.
 A Trojan often disguises itself as a useful or legitimate program.
 It might come as an email attachment, a download from a website, or even an app.